FAQ: The BRIDGE Act

 I currently have DACA.
 Should I apply to renew it now, or should I wait to see if the BRIDGE bill is enacted?

 Applying to renew your DACA is a personal choice.
-We recommend that you consult with a qualified immigration lawyer or a Board of Immigration Appeals (BIA)–accredited representative before you decide whether or not to apply.
+We recommend that you consult with a qualified immigration lawyer or a Board of Immigration Appeals (BIA)–accredited representative before you decide whether to apply.
+Remember, the Trump administration has drastically broadened the criteria for who is considered an immigration-enforcement (deportation) priority, so you should ask your lawyer or accredited representative to assess your situation based on the broadened criteria and explain to you how the government’s new policies may affect your eligibility to renew your DACA.

 We also recommend that you consider the following issues and facts:

-- No one is certain at this time about what will happen, once Trump takes office, with DACA or the information provided by DACA applicants.
+- No one is certain about what the Trump administration will do either with DACA or with the information provided by DACA applicants.
 If you already have DACA, immigration authorities already have the information you provided on your DACA application.
 So if you submit an application to renew your DACA, you won’t be making yourself known to immigration authorities for the first time.

 - Applications to renew DACA can be processed quicker than first-time DACA applications because there is less paperwork involved.
-But there is no way to determine how quickly U.S. Citizenship and Immigration Services will process a particular application.
-Generally, renewal applications have been taking 3 to 4 months to be processed, but some have been processed in less than 10 weeks.
-It is possible that if you apply now for renewal, your renewal will not be approved before Trump takes office on Jan.
-20, 2017.
+But there is no way to determine how quickly USCIS will process a particular application.
+Generally, renewal applications have been taking three to four months to be processed.
+Three months from now the DACA program may have been terminated, and we don’t know what USCIS will do about pending applications.
+It’s possible not only that your application will not be approved but that you may lose the $495 application fee.

 - Another factor to consider is that you may apply to renew your DACA at any time, even if it is not set to expire until late next year.
-You no longer have to wait until at least 150 days before your DACA expires to apply.
+You no longer must wait until at least 150 days before your DACA expires to apply.
+Keep in mind, however, that the adjudicator reviewing your application may decide to hold off on processing your application until a time closer to the date your current DACA expires.

 - At this time we don’t know whether the BRIDGE Act will become law.
 If it is enacted into law and you have DACA at the time it is enacted, you will be deemed to have provisional protected presence.
-If you don’t have DACA at the time BRIDGE is enacted (if it is enacted), you will still be able to apply for provisional protected presence under its provisions.
+If you don’t have DACA at the time BRIDGE is enacted (if it is enacted), you will still be able to apply for provisional protected presence under its provisions and will probably have to submit the same evidence and information you provided the first time you applied for DACA.

 Remember, the information provided in this FAQ is not legal advice.
 Every person’s situation is different.
 To get legal advice about whether you should either apply for DACA for the first time or apply to renew your DACA, you should talk to a qualified immigration lawyer or a Board of Immigration Appeals (BIA)–accredited representative.